Introduction to Our Montana & Yellowstone Park Fly Fishing Trips

 The core of our business is drift boat and raft float fishing trips on the Yellowstone, Stillwater, Boulder, Lower Madison, and several other Montana rivers.
-We are also one of the few Montana fly fishing outfitters to offer Montana jet boat fishing trips, which we run both on the fabled “Land of Giants” stretch of the Missouri River as well as area reservoirs, and run drift boat trips on a range of private ranch lakes for anglers who are willing to pay access fees in return for uncrowded water.
+We also run drift boat trips on a range of private ranch lakes for anglers who are willing to pay access fees in return for uncrowded water.

 For those who would rather walk, wade, and hike, either to fish smaller water or to get off the beaten path away from the crowds, we offer Montana walk & wade fishing trips on a variety of rivers and streams as well as hike & wade Yellowstone Park fishing trips.

 Almost all our Yellowstone Park fly fishing trips involve hiking into the backcountry – there’s no crowded roadside fishing when you book with Yellowstone Country Fly Fishing.
 Instead we’ll hike and see remote canyons, waterfalls, and sometimes entire fisheries average Montana fishing guides don’t know anything about.
 Private water wade trips are also available on the Paradise Valley spring creeks just down the road from Livingston.